 Our qualified and experienced teachers observe and assess children on a regular basis and this information is used to inform plans for the daily program.
 Individual learning and development records are kept for all children and these will be shared with you.
 Children, parents and whanau are included in decision making and planning for learning.
 Please feel free to read your child’s personal portfolio at any time.

 Our program includes opportunities for children to participate in individual, small group and some times large group learning activities which aim to build children’s cognitive, social, cultural and physical skills, knowledge and understandings of the world.
 Excursions into the wider community are planned regularly to maintain children’s connections with their local community and areas of interest.

-We provide a healthy morning tea for all children.
-You will need to bring your child’s lunch and afternoon tea in a named lunch box.
-We also recommend that your child has a drink bottle at the centre so that they can access drinking water at all times.
+We provide healthy morning and afternoon tea for all children.
+We also recommend that your child has a drink bottle at the Centre so that they can access drinking water at all times.
 We will ensure it is washed and refilled with clean water each day.

 As part of developing self help skills and taking responsibility, children are encouraged to participate in preparation for meal times and to help clean up after meals.
 Your child will be shown where the “Helping Roster” is displayed so that they can participate in these routines if they choose to.

-Please contact the centre for the latest fee structure
+Please contact the Centre for the latest fees and specials.

-Enrolment / administration Fee for all children, at time of enrolment a one off payment of $30 will be charged.
+Enrolment / administration Fee: For all children a one off payment of $30 will be charged as enrolment fee.

 - All fees are required to be paid by internet banking at least one week in advance at all times.

-- A booking fee of $30 is required to be paid in addition to the first week’s fee before the child starts at the centre.
+- An administration fee of $30 is required to be paid in addition to the first week’s fee before the child starts at the Centre.